Ramanujan Graphs and Digraphs: Examples

-De Bruijn graphs show that a direct analogue of the Alon-Boppana theorem (with respect to any positive $\varepsilon$) does not hold for digraphs in general.
-In §\ref{sec:almost-normal} we will see that in the settings of almost-normal digraphs, an Alon-Boppana theorem does hold, with the bound $\sqrt{k}$.
+In \cite{Li1992Charactersumsand} Feng and Li show that $k$-regular $r$-periodic \emph{diagonalizable} digraphs must have $\rho\left(\mathcal{D}\right)\geq1$ once $n>kr$.
+Furthermore, for any $n$ which is co-prime to $k$ they give an explicit construction of a $k$-regular $r$-periodic digraph on $nr$ vertices with $\rho\left(\mathcal{D}\right)=1$. \begin{rem} De Bruijn graphs show that a direct analogue of the Alon-Boppana theorem (with respect to any positive $\varepsilon$) does not hold for digraphs in general.
+In §\ref{sec:almost-normal} we will see that in the settings of almost-normal digraphs, an Alon-Boppana theorem does hold, with the bound $\sqrt{k}$. \end{rem}